matter-labs/zksync-web-era-docs/docs/dev/developer-guides/contracts/contracts.md

 Each zkEVM bytecode must adhere to the following format:

-- It's length must be divisible by 32.
+- Its length must be divisible by 32.
-- It's length in words (32-byte chunks) should be odd.
+- Its length in words (32-byte chunks) should be odd.
 In other words, `bytecodeLength % 64 == 32`.
 - It can not be longer than `2^16` 32-byte words, i.e. `2^21` bytes.

-The 32-byte hash of the bytecode of a zkSync contract is calculated the following way:
+The 32-byte hash of the bytecode of a zkSync contract is calculated in the following way:

 - The first 2 bytes denote the version of bytecode hash format and are currently equal to `[1,0]`.
 - The second 2 bytes denote the length of the bytecode in 32-byte words.